Market Profile Charts

 1. Point of Control (POC)

-The Point of Control is considered the fair price of the stock for the day.
+The Point of Control is considered the stock’s fair price for the day.
 This is when the stock is traded the most during the day, week, or month.
-This is also referred to as value pricing, essentially where most traders see the value of the equity being fair.
+This is also referred to as value pricing, where most traders see the equity value as fair.

 The value area is the price range at which 70% of the action happens.